FlorVegaCastillo/florvegacastillo.github.io/content/post/unausainny/index.md

 focal_point: "top"
 ---

 All of us are working towards a purpose bigger than what we think.
 I had the honor of attending the UNA-USA 2023 Global Engagement Summit, place where the "We the people" statement resonates more than ever.
-As Vice President of the United Nations Association of the United States of America [(UNA-USA) Bozeman chapter](https://www.instagram.com/unausamontanastate/), I proudly represented MSU at such an important evvent.
+As Vice President of the United Nations Association of the United States of America [(UNA-USA) Bozeman chapter](https://www.instagram.com/unausamontanastate/), I proudly represented MSU at such an important event.
 Our chapter is the only chapter in the state of Montana.

-The United Nations General Assembly Hall located in New York received us to address topics related to the Sustainable Development Goals, our road map, and what has been and needs to be done for the next generations.
-This [GES summit's](https://events.unfoundation.org/2023globalengagementsummit1) edition theme was "Empowered and Emboldened for Impact.
+The United Nations General Assembly Hall located in New York received us to address topics related to the Sustainable Development Goals, our road map, and what has been accomplished and needs to be done for the next generations.
+This [GES summit's](https://events.unfoundation.org/2023globalengagementsummit1) edition theme was "Empowered and Emboldened for Impact."

 <div style="display: flex; justify-content: center;">